 Child and Adolescent Mental Health Services (CAMHS)

-CAMHS is a specialist community NHS service for children and
+CAMHS is a specialist community NHS service that provides

-young people who have moderate to severe emotional and mental
+moderate to severe emotional and mental health problems.

 increasing level of need.